Need to talk? Call 1800 882 436.

 Find out more about your rights as a consumer of the Australian healthcare system.

-Find contact details of the health complaints agency in your state or territory and other organisations that can help you with a concern or complaint.
+Find contact details of the health complaints agency in your state or territory.

 Learn more here about the development and quality assurance of healthdirect content.